Skip to Main Content

 Bankrate tip: switching home insurance companies

 Even if you already have a home insurance policy in place, you might consider shopping around on occasion to make sure you're getting the coverage and customer service you need at the best price.
-You might consider comparing quotes if your coverage needs have changed, you're not satisfied with the level of service with your current carrier or you think you could get a better rate for the same coverage.
+Home insurance isn’t a “set it and forget it” type of expense; if you’re hit with a steep rate increase, or you’re not satisfied with your current carrier, collecting quotes can be an effective way to find the right policy at the right price.

 If your coverage needs have changed — maybe you want to add flood insurance or you inherited a valuable jewelry collection — you might start by getting quotes for any additional coverage needs with your current carrier.
 You can then compare these with quotes for the same coverage types and limits from a few other carriers.

-In most cases, you can switch home insurance carriers at any time.
+In most cases, you can switch home insurance carriers at any time — even if your premium payments come from an escrow account..
 You may want to shop early, and end your old policy on the same date your new one starts to avoid a lapse in coverage.
 A coverage lapse could leave you and your home financially vulnerable and could raise your rates.

 Learn more: How to switch home insurance companies